RRSP Tax Deduction

 What happens to your income taxes when you make an RRSP contribution

 If you have earned income and file a tax return, the government allows you to contribute money to an RRSP.
 The contribution limit is 18% of your previous year’s earned income or a specified amount, whichever is less.
-Any unused RRSP contribution room carries forward indefinitely.
+Any unused RRSP contribution room carries forward indefinitely (use your handy RRSP contribution limit calculator to find how much you can contribute).

 The contribution can then be used to lower your taxable income.
 For example, assume your salary is $55,000 and you make an $5,000 RRSP contribution.
 We’ll also assume you live in British Columbia, where your combined federal and provincial tax bracket has you paying a marginal rate of 28.2%.